BigSoftVideo/DOTEbase/export.md

 1. You can also select if you wish to import the Canvas and Clip Collections as well.
 1. Select the location on your file system that you would like the DOTEspace to be unpacked.
 1. Enter a unique name for the imported DOTEspace.
-1. The DOTEspace will be added to your list of DOTEspaces.
+1. The DOTEspace will be added to your list of DOTEspaces in the DOTEspaces panel.